int-net/EminentSurvey/README.md

 # EminentSurvey
-export of the EU Survey for use/modification
+Export of the EUSurvey version of EMINENT for use/modification by third parties.

+Should you wish to make a modification to the survey, or find an error, please consider filing an [issue](https://github.com/int-net/EminentSurvey/issues).